siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

   Concerning the trashold for convergence, we implement 1.e-4 tolerance for the density matrix, 0.01 ev/ang for forces and 0.05 GPa for stress.
-  This choice of parameters (plus some atom heuristics - see below) have been tested on crystal elements up to the element Po (excluding lanthanides and noble gasses) and compared with the reference equation of state of the `DeltaTest`_ project, resulting values of delta below 10 meV
+  This choice of parameters (plus some atom heuristics - see below) have been tested on crystal elements up to the element Au (excluding lanthanides and noble gasses) and compared with the reference equation of state of the `DeltaTest`_ project, resulting in values of delta below 10 meV for all elements except "N", "Ca", "Ga", "Ge", "As", "Sr", "In", "Sb", "Ba".
+  Investigations are on-going in order to improve the performance of the available set, however it must be remembered that the test on crystal elements has very limited meaning when the atoms are in more complex chemical environments.

 The management of the pseudos is, at the moment, very fragile.
 It imposes that the user loads a pseudo_family with the correct name that is hard-coded for the each protocol.